How to Apply for a Japan Tourist Visa in the Philippines?

 So, if you’re a Filipino and Japan is on your travel radar, then the initial step is visa application.
 Here’s a comprehensive guide to get you started on achieving your dream Japanese getaway.
 Let the saving begin!

-Note: Creating your itinerary already?
-My Tokyo Travel Guide might help!
+Note: Creating your itinerary already? my Japan Travel Guides below might help!

 I. LOOK FOR AN ACCREDITED AGENCY.